INDUSTRIAL

 All of

-the following locomotives were "Tri-Power", meaning
+the following locomotives were of "Tri-Power" configuration, meaning

 propulsion was of three methods: diesel-electric, storage battery and